wangbo15/accmut/README.md

 ## Generate the mutation description file.
 Before the complation, make sure the switch-on `ACCMUT_GEN_MUT` in `accmut/include/llvm/Transforms/AccMut/Config.h` should be 1, and other switch-ons should be 0.
 After compiling it, we can get a runable *clang* for mutation generation.
 It is better to save the mutation generator in some other place, for we will re-complie AccMut for instrumentation.
 Use the *clang* to compile the program being tested.
-The mutation description file will be generated in the path *$HOME/tmp/accmut/mutations.txt*.
+The mutation description file will be generated in the path `$HOME/tmp/accmut/mutations.txt`.
 Please make sure the directory has already existed.
 This file contains all mutations generated.
 Each line represents a LLVM-IR level mutation.

 The mutation file `mutations.txt` follows the rules below:
 `MUT_OPERATOR:FUNCTION:INDEX:ORIGINAL_OPERATION_CODE:[MUT_ACTTION | MUT_OPREAND]*`

+We can also sample the mutants by modifying this text file.

 As we mutate on the LLVM IR level, each IR instruction corresponds to a location.
 We apply a set of mutation operators on IR instructions to produce mutants.